transdigiware/blockchain/howto/ibp-v2-apis.md

 ## Creating an organization MSP definition
 {: #ibp-v2-apis-msp}

 You can use the APIs to create an organization MSP definition by calling [`POST /ak/api/v1/components/msp`](/apidocs/blockchain#import-a-membership-service-provide-msp).
 This MSP contains certificates that define your organization in a blockchain consortium, as well as the admin certificates that you can use to operate your network.
-If you followed the step above, you have already generated the certificates needed to create an organization MSP.
+If you followed the step above, you have already generated the certificates that are needed to create an organization MSP.
 Use the following steps to complete the request body of the API call.

 1. Input `msp` as the request `type`.